mzgh13/builder-os-ideation/ideation-v2/ventureOS-summary.md

 ## VII.
 Key Open Questions & Areas for Next Steps (Validation & Research)

-*   **Defining Initial Focus / "Venture Pack 1.0" - Next Steps:**
+*   **Validating Core Assumptions & Defining Initial MVP Scope - Next Steps:**
+    *   Conduct thorough research to identify and validate key underlying assumptions of the VentureOS concept, especially those that are not yet fully proven or are critical to the business model's success.
+    *   Perform in-depth analysis of potential target verticals and customer segments to understand their specific characteristics, operational maturity, and readiness for a solution like VentureOS.
+    *   Investigate the detailed workflows, existing tool stacks, and integration challenges prevalent within the most promising target segments to identify precise areas where VentureOS can offer maximum value.
+    *   Systematically validate the acute pain points experienced by these target segments, ensuring the proposed VentureOS solution directly addresses their most pressing needs and that they perceive significant value in it.
-    *   Determining the *exact* SaaS tools (and their specific tiers/versions) for a potential initial "Lean SaaS MVP" Venture Pack, as part of defining this first phase.
+    *   Based on the validated assumptions and deep market understanding, *then* proceed to define the scope for an initial "Lean SaaS MVP" Venture Pack, including determining the *exact* SaaS tools (and their specific tiers/versions).
-    *   Defining the 5-10 most critical cross-domain metrics, reports, and alerts for an initial dashboard that would aim to provide immediate "wow" value in this first hypothesized phase.
+    *   Concurrently, define the 5-10 most critical cross-domain metrics, reports, and alerts for an initial dashboard that would provide immediate "wow" value, directly tied to the validated pain points and workflows of the target segment.
 *   **ICP Validation & WTP:**
     *   Conduct further interviews/surveys with target ICPs (LLM-empowered builders, first-time SaaS founders) to validate pain points and the proposed solution.
     *   Test willingness to pay for different envisioned service tiers and feature sets.